vanderlee/colorpicker/README.md

 ###	okOnEnter (false)
 Close the window when pressing the Enter key on the keyboard, keeping the selected color.

+### part
+Use the part option to specify options specific to parts (including plugin parts).
+By default, the following part options are available:

 ###	parts ('')
 Determine which parts to display.